 Note: some hotels use air-conditioning for heating, whereas some have proper central heating.
 Hotels or villas with pools may have their pools emptied or unheated (unless we write otherwise).
 Ask if you need more information about winter facilities.

 Before I thought that Aegean is the heart of the world, now I am sure Crete is the core of this heart.
 Everyone should visit this holy land like a pilgrim!
 I have my roots from Chania originally.
 So this was not only a holiday to me (September 2001) it was much more emotional.
 I was mostly based in Heraklion at Gondhi Maria Hotel, and the owners - a retired couple - have become my "mama kai babas" I felt myself one of the people who live there!

 They wrote "mandinades " to me!!
 I cooked for them!!
-I am honored to be accepted one of the family members!!
+I am honored to be accepted as one of the family members!!
 Chania!!
 Limani!!!
 I sat on a bench, and breathed, the air was different, so different to relax my muscles...
-The limani (ed. harbour) was there to please my eyes...
-I wanted to lose my self between those wonderful Greek houses and cobbled streets...
-Smiling to everyone...
+The limani (ed. harbor) was there to please my eyes...
+I wanted to lose myself between those wonderful Greek houses and cobbled streets... smiling to everyone...